snly2386/bloomDOCS/PUBLICDATA.md

 }

 ```

+* 400: User error such as invalid parameters.
 * 404: API endpoint or entity not found.
 * 5xx: Server error.
 Likely caused by a bug in BloomAPI.

 API Key